-The second line risk function, Financial and Model Risk, independently reviews this work, and both first line model development and change activity and the second line opinion is presented to Model Risk Committee for discussion and approval.
+The second line risk function, Financial and Model Risk (F&M), independently reviews this work, and both first line model development and change activity and the second line opinion is presented to MRC for discussion and approval.

-Model Risk Committee's responsibilities in relation to IRB models include:
+MRC's responsibilities in relation to IRB models include:

-- Agreeing the scope and design of the models, including key assumptions and judgements; - reviewing progress updates during model development; - considering the results of independent second line model validation and confirming that the models are fit for purpose.
-The validation assesses the quality of data used in the model development and model documentation; - reviewing ongoing model performance monitoring reports, to ensure that the models are operating as designed.
+- Agreeing the scope and design of the models, including key assumptions and judgements; - reviewing progress updates during model development; - considering the results of independent second line model validation and confirming that the models are fit for purpose; - reviewing ongoing model performance monitoring reports, to ensure that the models are operating as designed.
 If model performance deteriorates beyond expectation, a review of the model may be triggered which could result in a recalibration or redevelopment; and - approving the submission of any new IRB models and material changes to existing models to the regulator.